selimslab/selimslab.github.io/_posts/technical/software/2020-2-2-web-security.md

 Why HTTPS?
 Privacy, integrity, identity

+## CSRF

+3 key conditions
+    1. A relevant action
+    2. Only mechanism to track session is a cookie
+    3. All request parameters predictable

+JWT is included in the Authorization header, browser can’t automatically generate this

+So either use a session token or a CSRF token

+## Cross-site scripting

+ an attacker to injects malicious code into a website

+common cause is the lack of validation or encoding.

+The user's browser cannot detect the malicious script is evil, and so gives it access to any cookies, session tokens, or other sensitive site-specific information, or lets the malicious script rewrite the HTML content.

+#### Stored XSS Attacks

+The injected script is stored permanently on the target servers.

+#### Reflected XSS Attacks

+When a user is tricked into clicking a malicious link, submitting a specially crafted form, or browsing to a malicious site, the injected code travels to the vulnerable website.
+The Web server reflects the injected script back to the user's browser, such as in an error message, search result, or any other response that includes data sent to the server as part of the request.
+The browser executes the code because it assumes the response is from a "trusted" server which the user has already interacted with.

 ## Content Security Policy

+when a webserver adds a CSP response header, the browser will run only allow the white-listed scripts and assets

 Disabling inline JavaScript means that all JavaScript must be loaded from script src tags